50 years ago today

 WILLIAMSTOWN -- Lee Alston, associate professor of economics at Williams Col lege, has received a National Science Foundation grant to study the South’s opposition to federal welfare programs.
 Dr. Alston will use the grant to fund a 28-month research project.
 He has taught at Williams since 1978.

 READSBORO, Vt. -- The Readsboro School recently presented its second annual Reading Is Fun program.
 Each RIF site is encouraged to hold a poster contest open to all youngsters in the program.
 Tammy Caruso, an eighth grad er, was chosen for first place.
 Jennifer Comai, a sixth grader, placed second.
-Lisett Comai of the fourth grade was
+Lisett Comai of the fourth grade was third.

 10 years ago today